Wilms tumor, also called nephroblastoma, is a cancerous tumor in the cells of the kidney. With the right care, Wilms tumor is highly treatable.

 - Stage II: The tumor extends beyond the kidney, but surgery can remove it entirely.
 Roughly 22 percent of tumors are stage II.

 - Stage III: Doctors cannot altogether remove the tumor surgically, or it spills during surgery (tumor cells reach the blood or another organ during surgery), but the disease is limited to the abdomen.
-Approximately 32 percent of tumors are stage III.
+Approximately 32 percent of tumors

 - Stage IV: The disease has spread from the abdomen through the bloodstream and may travel to other parts of the body, most often the lung or liver.
 About 20 percent of cases are stage IV.